Quebec SR&ED Tax Credits Up to 65%

 Why is Quebec's R&D credit so high?

 Quebec intentionally offers the highest R&D credits in Canada to attract and retain R&D-intensive companies.
-The SME enhanced rate of up to 30% (on the first $50K per researcher) combined with the federal 35% creates an effective rate of up to 64% — among the highest in the world.
+The CRIC rate of 30% on the first $1M combined with the federal 35% creates an effective rate of up to 65% — among the highest in the world.

 Do I need to file separately with Revenu Québec?

 Yes.
 Quebec has its own R&D tax credit program administered by Revenu Québec, separate from the federal SR&ED claim with the CRA.
-You must file form RD-1 (R&D declaration) and CO-1029.8.16.1 with your Quebec corporate tax return.
+A new prescribed form for the CRIC will be available from the Ministère des Finances.

-Can I claim both federal SR&ED and Quebec R&D credits?
+Can I claim both federal SR&ED and Quebec CRIC credits?

 Yes.
 The federal and Quebec credits stack.
-However, the Quebec credit reduces the federal SR&ED pool (you cannot double-count the same expenditure at full value in both calculations).
-The net combined benefit still reaches up to 64% for eligible SMEs.
+However, the Quebec credit reduces the federal SR&ED pool.
+The net combined benefit can still reach up to 65% for eligible companies.